bcgov/devhub-app-web/README.md

 └── templates       - application templates
 ```

-## Deployment (Local Development)
+## Deployment (Local Development For App-Web)

 * Requires Node 8 or higher
 * Clone this repo
-* Change into project directory
+* Change into app-web project directory
 * run: `npm install`
-* it may be beneficial to have the gatsby cli package `npm install -g gatsby-cli`
+* *it may be* beneficial to have the gatsby cli package `npm install -g gatsby-cli`
 * to start development server run: `npm run dev`
 * to build a production version run: `npm run build`
 * to view production build run (requires gatsby-cli to be installed globally): `gatsby serve`